Gridserve: Activities

+In August 2024, Gridserve's founder Toddington Harper announced plans to expand the business internationally under the name Gridserve Global.
+To focus on this, he was succeeded as executive chairman by Roy Williamson.

 Electric forecourts

 In advance of the UK mandatory phase-out of fossil fuel vehicles by 2030 and anticipated mass adoption of electric vehicles, Gridserve is developing a countrywide network of customer-focused forecourts that provide ultra-fast electric vehicle charging services and associated retail.
 Revenue and profitability are designed to derive from electricity grid balancing services and the provision of solar energy generation.
 However, the company pointedly does not call them service stations; the planned forecourts are intended to serve local communities, like petrol stations do, rather than serving passing trade on motorways.
 Facilities include convenience stores, office 'pods', exercise bikes to power the site, a children's play area and shower facilities.

-Gridserve's electric forecourts have a standard rate of 24p per kilowatt-hour of clean electricity, less than the lowest previous rates available, making a typical charge from 20% to 80% of battery capacity cost under £10.
+Gridserve also offers a test drive programme at its operating forecourts.
+A fleet of the latest electric cars is offered to potential leasing customers with the option of booking back-to-back test drives of different models online or at the forecourts.
+The company's 'EV Gurus' offer impartial knowledge and recommendations, and the latest leasing offers are available to select through touchscreen displays.

 The first site of the planned network was opened on 7 December 2020 next to the A131 in Great Notley, near Braintree, Essex, receiving national media attention.
 It is paired with the solar farm at Clay Hill to rapidly charge up to 36 vehicles with 100% renewable electricity.
-20 minutes charging with the 350 kW chargers will give a customer 200 miles of range.
+20 minutes charging with the 350 kW chargers can give a customer up to 200 miles of range.
 The site also contains a 6 MWh battery - which can store enough energy for 24000 miles of EV driving - to balance energy resources, shifting it to move valuable periods to keep prices low.
-Retailers at the site include WHSmith, Booths, Costa Coffee and the Post Office.
+Retailers at the site include WHSmith, Costa Coffee and the Post Office.
 It was funded by Hitachi Capital UK, Innovate UK and the Office for Zero Emission Vehicles (OZEV).